alo7lika/Bharat-Intern_SMS-Classifier/README.md

 # Dataset
 The dataset used in this project contains SMS messages labeled as either 'ham' (non-spam) or 'spam'.
-It is loaded from a publicly available source and consists of two columns:

-# label indicates whether the SMS is 'ham' or 'spam'.
+It is loaded from a publicly available source and consists of two columns: the label indicates whether the SMS is 'ham' or 'spam'.

 message: The text content of the SMS.
 # Dependencies
 The project requires the following Python libraries:

 pandas

 numpy

 scikit-learn

 # Implementation